playframework/playframework/documentation/manual/releases/release26/Highlights26.md

 ```

 Once the template is defined with its dependencies, then the controller can have the template injected into the controller, but the controller does not see `TemplateRenderingComponent`.

+## Message Authentication using Blake2b

+In the wake of the [SHA-1 collision](https://security.googleblog.com/2017/02/announcing-first-sha1-collision.html?m=1), Play's cookie handling now uses [Blake2b](https://blake2.net/) by default for message authentication, instead of SHA-1 HMAC.

+This should be transparent to most projects but if the previous cookie signing behavior is required, then  `play.http.secret.mac=HmacSHA1` should be set in `application.conf`.